40 Meanings

-Dirty dirty fingernails
+Dirty dirty fingernails, dirty dirty fingernails

-out of the shower onto the bathroom floor
+out of the shower, onto the bathroom floor

-Into the kitchen underneath the casserole
+out in the kitchen, underneath the casserole

-40 Comments
+40 Meanings

 a compulsive feeling that you're never mentally or physically clean?